 7. List your education.
 If you are a recent graduate, show it right after your objective.
 A recent degree will explain light experience and avoid unreasonable expectations.
 If you have relevant experience from your jobs as you went to school, the recent degree will show you to be a real go getter with your eye on the prize.
 Most of the time, the degree is a company requirement for a position and it can go at the end.

-Conclusion: When you find a position that interests you, it’s a simple matter to turn a copy of your Master File into an excellent example of relevant clear, concise communication by deleting everything that does not apply from the copy of the Master File.
+Conclusion: When you find a position that interests you.
+You should have a Master File, including everything you have to offer to any employer.
+Start entering and keep entering as you think of other information that might interest an employer.
+This will never be “final” since it’s a living document, growing throughout your career.
+You never delete anything from the Master File but you are always adding to it.
+It’s a simple matter to turn a copy of your Master File into an excellent example of relevant clear, concise communication by deleting everything that does not apply from the copy of the Master File.
 You will get more interviews and you get interviews for the kinds of jobs you want.
 The hidden benefit in this process is that you will remember how good you are.